ucla-imls-open-sci/dmp101/index.md

 After attending the training, participants will be able to:

--   Provide an overview of the DMP
+-   Provide an overview of Data Management Plans (DMP)
 -   Find DMP resources
 -   Answer research DMP questions
 -   Determine data services to integrate into workflows